dorkodu/sage/paper/4 -- Type System.md

 #### Float

-The Float scalar type represents signed double‐precision fractional values as specified by [IEEE 754](http://en.wikipedia.org/wiki/IEEE_floating_point).
+The float scalar type represents signed double‐precision fractional values as specified by [IEEE 754](http://en.wikipedia.org/wiki/IEEE_floating_point).
 Response formats that support an appropriate double‐precision number type should use that type to represent this scalar.

 ##### Result Coercion

-Attributes returning the **float** type expect to encounter double‐precision floating‐point internal values.
+Attributes returning the *float* type expect to encounter double‐precision floating‐point internal values.

-Sage servers may coerce non‐floating‐point internal values to **float** when reasonable without losing information, otherwise they must raise an *attribute error*.
+Sage servers may coerce non‐floating‐point internal values to *float* when reasonable without losing information, otherwise they must raise an *attribute error*.
 Examples of this may include returning `1.0` for the integer number `1`, or `123.0` for the string `"123"`.

 #### String